majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/preliminary_research_gap.md

       ↓
     3D Joint Motion
       ↓
+    Position
+    Velocity
-    Position / Velocity / Acceleration
+    Acceleration

-This provides a useful starting point for the human-data stage.
+This data can therefore serve as input to the objective-inference stage.

-However, we will NOT assume that a VAE, Transformer, large neural latent representation, or a predefined objective is necessary.
+However, we will NOT assume that a:

+- VAE
+- Transformer
+- large neural latent representation
+- or predefined objective structure

+is necessary.

 The appropriate objective representation remains an open research question.

+This will be determined during `04_02_problem_formulation`.

 ---

-## 6. What Is NOT Established as Novelty

-The following are established research directions and are not, by themselves, novelty claims:

-- IOC
-- IRL
-- Learning rewards from demonstrations
-- Composite human movement objectives
-- Humanoid MPC
-- Humanoid RL
-- Robot dynamics-aware control

-The research contribution, if supported by further investigation, would instead concern the relationship between:

-    Human Objective
+## 13. Next Step — 04_02 Problem Formulation

+The next stage is not yet large-scale implementation.

+We will first define a specific and testable formulation.

+We need to determine:

+1. What constitutes a human locomotion demonstration.
+2. Which information is extracted from it.
+3. What "objective" means mathematically.
+4. Whether the objective is parameterized or latent.
+5. How the objective is inferred.
+6. What assumptions are made about the objective.
+7. How the objective is transferred to H1.
+8. How H1 dynamics enter the optimization.
+9. How physical constraints are enforced.
+10. What MPC actually solves.
+11. What constitutes successful transfer.
+12. What "generalization" means experimentally.
+13. Which baselines are required.
+14. Which metrics will distinguish objective transfer from trajectory imitation.

+The output of this stage should be a:

+> **specific, experimentally testable research problem.**

+---

+## 14. Current Status

+    Milestone 1
+    Isaac Lab + H1
           ↓
-    Different Robot Dynamics
+       Complete

+    Milestone 2
+    H1 Locomotion Baseline
           ↓
-    Constraint-Aware MPC
+       Complete

+    Milestone 3
+    Human Motion Representation
           ↓
-    Generalizable Humanoid Behavior

----

-## 7. Next Step — 04_02 Problem Formulation

-The next stage is NOT yet implementation.

-We will formally define:

-1. What constitutes a human demonstration.
-2. What information is extracted from the demonstration.
-3. What "objective" means in this project.
-4. How the objective is represented.
-5. How the objective is inferred.
-6. How the learned objective is transferred to H1.
-7. How H1 dynamics and constraints enter the optimization.
-8. What the MPC solves.
-9. What "generalization" means experimentally.
-10. What baselines and evaluation metrics are required.

-The goal is to convert the preliminary research direction into a:

-> **specific, experimentally testable problem.**

----

-## 8. Current Status
+       Complete

+    Phase 4.1
     Literature Review
           ↓
-       Completed
+       Complete
           ↓
-    Prior Work Synthesized
+    Preliminary Research Gap
           ↓
-    Preliminary Gap Identified
+       Identified
           ↓
+    Phase 4.2
     Problem Formulation
           ↓
-       NEXT STEP
+        NEXT

-### Status
+### Status Summary

+**Milestone 1 — Isaac Lab / H1 Setup:** Complete

+**Milestone 2 — H1 Locomotion Baseline:** Complete

+**Milestone 3 — Human Motion Representation:** Complete

-**04_01 Literature: Complete for the current review scope**
+**04_01 Literature:** Complete for the current review scope

-**20 papers reviewed: Yes**
+**20 relevant papers reviewed:** Yes

-**Research Gap: Preliminary / Not yet fully established**

-**04_02 Problem Formulation: Next**
+**Preliminary Research Gap:** Identified, but not yet confirmed as a novel contribution

-**Final Research Question: Not locked yet**
+**Final Research Question:** Not locked yet

+**04_02 Problem Formulation:** Next